JasonHaebel/Freight-Model/README.md

 Purpose:
-Create a simple tool for users to estimate sales commissions.
+Create a simple application for users to estimate sales commissions, using Excel to maintain factor and customer lists

 High Level:
 1. User can select Customer Name from a drop-down list